 3. Do Grip Exercises At The End Of The Workout

 Doing grip exercises early in the workout can negatively affect your performance in other exercises.
-So, make sure they are the last strength training exercises in your workout.

 4. Start Slow

 If you are new to strength training, start with the simple exercises and do a maximum of 3 grip exercises a day.
 Later, after you have gotten used to the exercises, you can start doing more intense workouts.
 And do not forget to warm up if you are training the grip only.

 The Best Grip Strengthening Exercises

 Hand grippers will increase your overall grip strength.
 The good thing is that they are cheap and easily available.
 And you can use them anywhere – in the office, at the beach, at home and so on.
 If you are a beginner, this is a great exercise to strengthen your grip without much effort.

 But that is not to say hand grippers are for beginners only.
 There are hand grippers for every strength level.
 In fact, some are so tense they can challenge professional strongmen.
 Anyway, after you use a hand gripper for a while and get used to it – order a tenser one.